adambedford/goggle_reader/README.md

 When a User enters a URL, a Feed will either be created or an existing feed will be located with the URL.
 In both circumstances, a `FeedSubscription` is created.
 This approach is preferred to creating new `Feed` records for each user as it is quite probable that multiple users will subscribe to the same feed.

 Periodically (every 5 minutes), a web request takes place for each Feed to update it's Articles.
 These requests happen asynchronously and are queued and performed using Sidekiq.

+Articles are fetched and parsed using [FeedJira](http://feedjira.com/).
+This library is preferred to Ruby's `RSS::Parser` as it provides flexibility to handle both RSS and Atom feeds.

 ### Technology Used